Consolidation Agent

 Consolidation scope determination - IFRS 10 control assessment + ASC 810 voting/VIE model For each investee entity, assess control under IFRS 10.7 three-element test (power over investee, exposure to variable returns, ability to use power) and ASC 810-10-15 voting interest or VIE model with primary beneficiary identification - classifying as full consolidation, equity method or fair value through P&L?
 AI Agent Auditor

-IFRS 10.7 + ASC 810-10-25-38 control assessments require judgement on de facto control, kick-out rights, protective rights and silos within structured entities; VIE primary beneficiary determination involves quantitative + qualitative analysis; ML-assisted control checklist but final scope decision remains group accountant + audit committee judgement under PCAOB AS 2110
+Control assessments under IFRS 10.7 and ASC 810-10-25-38 require judgement on de facto control, kick-out rights, protective rights, and silos within structured entities, and the VIE primary-beneficiary determination involves both quantitative and qualitative analysis.
+The control checklist is ML-assisted, but the final scope decision stays with the group accountant and audit committee under PCAOB AS 2110.

 Decision Record